Craig Kimbrel: Professional career

+Drafts and minor leagues

 The Atlanta Braves selected Kimbrel in the 33rd round of the 2007 MLB draft, but he elected to remain at Wallace State in order to improve his draft position.
 He was then taken by the Braves in the third round, with the 96th overall selection, of the 2008 MLB draft.

 Atlanta Braves (2010–2014)

 2010

 Kimbrel got his first call-up from the Gwinnett Braves on May 15, 2010, to replace the injured Jair Jurrjens on the roster.
 He was called up for the second time in his career on June 4, 2010, to replace Takashi Saito, who was placed on the 15-day DL.
 He earned his first major league save on September 19, 2010, against the New York Mets.
 Kimbrel's record for the 2010 season was 4–0, with one save and a 0.44 ERA in 20 2/3 innings.
 He recorded 40 strikeouts and 16 walks.
-In the 2010 2010 NLDS, he was the losing pitcher in Game 3 against the eventual World Series Champion San Francisco Giants.
+In the 2010 NLDS, he was the losing pitcher in Game 3 against the eventual World Series Champion San Francisco Giants.